MathiasKraus/FinancialDeepLearning/README.md

 * Tensorflow 0.11.0

 # Usage #
-Run main_classification.py to classify sample input from val_data.csv consisting of ad~hoc announcements.
+Run main_classification.py to classify samples from val_data.csv.
 You can change the underlying deep learning model (with or without transfer learning) in main_classification.py.

 Run main_regression.py to regress sample input from val_data.csv.